-The breakfast served in the Meierei im Stadtpark, which belongs to the Restaurant Steirereck, is sensational.
-Here, the egg is served with shaved goose liver, the Viennese "fork breakfast" comes with 'Beuschel' or goulash.
-Fine dining can also be enjoyed in the early morning at Meinl am Graben – including a champagne breakfast with oysters or the coveted beef tartar.
+The breakfast served at Meierei im Stadtpark, which belongs to Restaurant Steirereck, is sensational.
+The eggs here are served with shaved goose liver, while the Viennese "brunch" includes veal lungs or goulash.
+Refined dining can also be enjoyed at Meinl am Graben in the early morning – including a champagne breakfast with oysters or the sought-after beef tartare.

-Breakfast is served at Hansen in the midst of a wonderful world of plants.
-The restaurant in the old stock exchange has a special breakfast menu.
-The scrambled egg varieties are a particular hit - sometimes truffled with salmon, sometimes with pumpkin seed oil.
-Particularly extensive is the breakfast menu at Point of Sale in the trendy quarter at Naschmarkt.
-The offer ranges from Italian to Indian breakfast, from Zen to Relax breakfast, daily until 3.00 pm, and until 5.00 pm on weekends and holidays.
+At Hansen, diners sit surrounded by wonderful plants.
+The restaurant in the old stock exchange has a varied breakfast menu.
+Above all the variety of egg dishes is a hit - sometimes truffled with salmon, sometimes with pumpkin seed oil.
+Particularly extensive is the breakfast menu at Point of Sale in the trendy district around Naschmarkt.
+The offering ranges from the Italian to the Indian breakfast, from the Zen to the Relax breakfast, daily until 3.00 pm, and as late as 5.00 pm on weekends and public holidays.
 Muesli lovers get their money’s worth at Corns n'Pops, where guests can make their own muesli from over 50 ingredients.
-Also on the menu are waffles, all sorts of bagels and a muesli brunch are also on the menu.
+Also on the menu are waffles, all sorts of bagels and a muesli brunch.

-An imperial ambience is provided by the Sunday brunch in the Kunsthistorisches Museum (11.00 am - 2.30 pm), where you can also stroll through the exhibitions.
-A breakfast as in imperial times awaits visitors at the Sisi buffet in the Café Gloriette at Schönbrunn Palace (Su 9.00 am - 11.30 am).
-Another tip is Sunday brunch in the Rote Bar at the Volkstheater (10.00 am - 2.00 pm).
+An imperial ambience is offered by the Sunday brunch in the Kunsthistorisches Museum (11.00 am - 2.30 pm), where you can also wend your way through the exhibitions.
+A breakfast as in the days of the emperor awaits visitors at the Sisi buffet in Café Gloriette at Schönbrunn Palace (Su 9.00 am - 11.30 am).
+Another tip is the Sunday brunch in the Rote Bar at the Volkstheater (10.00 am - 2.00 pm).